-FMU 721, 722: Film Music Analysis (4 credits)
+FMU 721, 722, 723: Film Music Analysis (2 credits each term)

-This advanced course entails analyzing the musical components of a film score.
+This series of courses is a continuation of FMU 621, 622, 623, as the student composer engages in detailed analyses of the musical components of a film score.
 Students will be required to note the film theme, how it was developed, where it enters and exits the film, and how it supports the dramatic intentions of the filmmaker.

-FMU 731, 732, 733: Critical Perspectives: International Cinema (9 credits)
+FMU 731: Cinema Studies (2 credits each course)